 Contact: Sharan Brown,

-Core Function: Information Development and Dissemination
+Core Function: Information Development and Dissemination, Professional Training

 The Self-Advocacy Project is focused on efforts to better support self-advocacy at the University of Washington UCEDD.
 Objectives for this project include program development and self-advocacy training.
 To support program development, staff has been involved in two activities.
 The first was to identify existing resources that support the development of the self-advocacy movement as well as educate the wider community on the self-advocacy movement.
 The identified electronic resources are available on the UCEDD website.
 The second major program development activity has been participation of UCEDD staff in the monthly meetings of the Allies in Advocacy State Team, a multi-year effort of self-advocates and the Administration on Intellectual and Developmental Disabilities network partners (Developmental Disabilities Council, Disability Rights Washington and UCEDD).
-The team has written a Proclamation for the Dignity and Rights of all Human Beings.
-The Proclamation has been introduced at both the national and state legislative levels and will be used as a tool to measure increased independence and access to rights for individuals with intellectual/developmental disabilities.
+The Allies team wrote a Proclamation for the Dignity and Rights of all Human Beings that has been introduced at both the national and state legislative levels and will be used as a tool to measure increased independence and access to rights for individuals with intellectual/developmental disabilities.

 The LEND program includes a trainee position specifically for an advocate with I/DD.
 The model for this new trainee position was developed with input from UW LEND faculty and staff and non-UW stakeholders to build on existing self-advocacy trainee models.
 The Advocate trainee position is an opportunity for individuals with I/DD to develop their skills in supporting individuals with I/DD in their communities as well as inform the LEND and UCEDD faculty and students of their experiences and perspectives on research and service.